thiblahute/meson-website/Reference-manual.md

 - `private_dir_include` returns a opaque object that works like `include_directories` but points to the private directory of this target, usually only needed if an another target needs to access some generated internal headers of this target

+- `full path` returns a full path pointing to the result target file

 ### compiler object

 This object is returned by [`meson.get_compiler(lang)`](#meson-object).
 It represents a compiler for a given language and allows you to query its properties.
 It has the following methods: